Ogun State Television

 Ogun State Television also known by its acronym OGTV is a Nigerian satellite television station owned by the Ogun State Government.

 It was established on December 25, 1981 as a public corporation.

+In 2013, the station was targeted by attacks from Living Faith Church Worldwide, who assaulted OGTV reporter Peter Falomo and his cameraman Lekan Egunjobi.
+The camera was damaged and wasn't restored until footage of the beatings was erased.

-Comrade Tunde Oladunjoye is the Board Chairman of the station.
+Comrade Tunde Oladunjoye is the board chairman of the station.